-The properties located at 7-9 Beechwood Avenue, Kingston 5, and the land located at Lot # 459 Spanish Town Road, Part of Penwood, Kingston 11, Saint Andrew was valued using the income capitalization approach and the sales comparable approach, respectively, as at March 26, 2024, by I.G Powell Valuation & Property Consultants Ltd, Chartered Valuation Surveyor.
+The properties located at 7-9 Beechwood Avenue, Kingston 5, and the land located at Lot # 459 Spanish Town Road, Kingston 11, Saint Andrew was valued using the income capitalization approach and the sales comparable approach, respectively, as at March 26, 2024, by I.G Powell Valuation & Property Consultants Ltd, Chartered Valuation Surveyor.

-The property located at Lot No. 56 Cookson Avenue, Cookson Pen, Portmore, Saint Catherine was valued at current market value as at March 25, 2024 by E. Maitland Realty, Licensed Real Estate Dealer.
+The property located at 56 Cookson Avenue, Cookson Pen, Portmore, Saint Catherine was valued at current market value as at March 25, 2024 by E. Maitland Realty, Licensed Real Estate Dealer.